insysbio/LikelihoodProfiler.jl/joss/paper.md

 ## Implementation and Extensibility

 All profiling methods benefit from the unified interface provided by `LikelihoodProfiler.jl`:

-- Integration with `SciML` packages gives users access to a wide range of optimizers, differential equation solvers, and AD backends, enabling efficient profiling configurations.
+- Integration with `SciML` packages provides access to multiple optimizers, differential equation solvers, and AD backends.
-- Compatibility with `Heta`, `PEtab` and `SBML` formats broadens the accessibility of the package across different modeling frameworks.
+- Compatibility with `Heta` [@Metelkin2021] and `PEtab` formats broadens the accessibility of the package across different modeling frameworks.
-- `solve()` interface provided by `CommonSolve.jl` provides unified access various profiling methods which can be used both for parameters and for functions identifiability analysis.
+- A single `solve()` interface enables use of profiling methods for both parameters and functions.
-- A common parallelization setup, controlled via the `parallel_type` argument in the `solve()` function, is supported across all methods and can significantly accelerate computations.
+- A common parallelization setup, controlled via the `parallel_type` argument in the `solve()` can significantly accelerate computations.
-- The interface facilitates integration of new profiling methods and stepping algorithms.
+- The interface facilitates integration of new profiling methods and stepping strategies.

 Future work will include adding new methods of parameters, functions and predictions profiling and enabling adaptive switching between strategies.

 ## Availability

-LikelihoodProfiler.jl is open-source and available at: https://github.com/insysbio/LikelihoodProfiler.jl
+`LikelihoodProfiler.jl` is available at: https://github.com/insysbio/LikelihoodProfiler.jl

 The package is registered in Julia and can be installed from the Julia REPL using:
 ```julia